-Name of the Programme Bachelor of Arts Programme Code SIUAPHI Name of the Department Philosophy Class Semester Course Code Course Name No. of Lectures/PER WEEK Credits Marks TYBA V SIUAPHI 64 Philosophy of Bhagavad Gita 60 4 40 + 60 = 100
+Class Semester Course Code Course Name No. of Lectures Credits Marks TYBA VI SIUAPHI 64 Philosophy of Bhagavad Gita 60 4 60 + 40 = 100

 - 1. Explain the significance of values as highlighted in the Gita and the teachings of it in personal and professional life. - 2.
-Compare the modern commentaries and interpretations of the text. - 3.
+Compare the modern commentaries and interpretations on the text. - 3.
 Develop a holistic understanding of revisiting the text.